 Heralded as a ship class unto her own within North America, she was self-powered by a twin fore and aft compound engine (cylinders : 13 inches, 26 inch diameter, 18 inch stroke) and a centrifugal-type suction bore (12 inch diameter).
 The independent compound marine engine (cylinders: 8 and 16 inch diameters, 12 inch stroke) was powered by a Scotch Marine type boilers capably of 150 pounds per square inch.
 Her steering was via two propellers, each with accompanying rudder, and the ship sported electrical lighting.
 The vessel dimensions made near-maximum capacity of the newly expanded St. Andrew’s Locks.
 At the time, the phrase “lock sized” was used to describe vessels built to maximize allowances for navigation through said locks.
 Her total capacity was nearly 1,000 tons, with each of the separate three 330-ton capacity hoppers surrounded by their own reinforced buoyancy chamber.
 In addition to her own cargo load, she was also capable of towing her own two barges, each with an additional 500 ton capacity.
 By June 1911, the LWSC had sister barge [Barge No. 2, unnamed] already under construction and a third [Barge No. 3, unnamed] slated to laid down shortly thereafter.
 Several others, of differing sizes, were to follow in the next two years.

 Of the grand vision which brought forth its creation, reality was less favourable.
 The vessel remained in active service of the LWSC into 1913, when it was damaged in the spring ice runoff on the Red River.
 During the early morning hours on 11 April 1913, the vessel was among many others damaged via a rush of ice on the Red River.
 The ice flow caught the Rosamond Billett (which was under steam at the time) at the LWSC Docks and caused her to break free of all her 2.5 and 4 inch rope moorings as well as 1.25 inch steel cables.
 She was then pushed into a new LWSC barge (measuring 190 feet long, 40 feet wide, 10 feet deep) tied up immediately downstream of her.
 Heading with the current, both then impacted the SS Alberta.
 The Rosamond Billett’s crew, led by Chief Engineer Rennie, underwent emergency procedures; including both dropping anchors as well as anchor spills (where timbers are driven through the designed holes in the bottom of the hull, in intention to make contact with the river bottom and thus holdfast a vessel in place.
 Their efforts were to no avail, and both vessels continued towards the Canadian Pacific Railway Main Line Bridge.
 Here the other barge collided with the bridge’s east stone pier.
 The crash, which heavily ruined the unnamed barge bow, also swung the vessel around and created a makeshift barrier to block both ice and watercraft alike.
 It would take a gang of carpenters over a day to dislodge the barge.
 The damage sustained to Rosamond Billett in this event was not highlighted in newspaper reports, and mention of commercial activity involving her beyond that occurrence has not yet been uncovered.
 The vessel remained in or around Winnipeg until 1917, when she was broken up, with salvaged components being shipped east to the Great Lakes and St. Lawrence Seaway region.
 There they were incorporated into a new hull of the SS T. P. Phelan.
 This successor too had a short lifespan.
-Laid down at the Tidewater Shipbuilders Limited yard at Trois Rivieres, Quebec in 1917, it operated until floundering within the St. Lawrence Seaway in 1920.
-It was then sold, salvaged, and again rebuilt, remaining in service for two years when it was completely scrapped in 1922.
+Laid down at the Tidewater Shipbuilders Limited yard at Trois Rivieres, Quebec in 1917, it foundered in the St. Lawrence Seaway in 1920.
+It was sold, salvaged, and rebuilt, remaining in service until it was scrapped completely in 1922.

 Construction of the Rosamond Billett (1910)